 Like chicken, fish doesn’t need much resting time after the marination.
 All the steps just go sequentially without any waiting time and fish gets cooked quickly, so it an express recipe that just takes about 45 minutes.
 This fish dum biryani recipe is an easy one and even beginners can try it.

 To make a kerala style fish biriyani, use coconut milk as a substitute to yogurt.
 You can also add tomato, details in the recipe card below.
 I have felt that only an onion raita goes well with this fish biryani and is best when served hot or warm.
 I have also included how to make onion raita in the same post.

-to make this fish biryani, i used 2 large fish pieces that weighed above 220 grams each.
+To make this fish biryani recipe, i used 2 large fish pieces that weighed above 220 grams each.
 You can use small ones too or even a fillet can be used.
 If using small ones, you may need to increase slightly the quantity of ingredients for marinade.
 Take care not to use too much masala or ginger garlic paste since it may make the fish bitter.